OT

 Feb 6 12:04:03 AM Error: Build failed

-The --with-deps flag was attempting to run sudo apt-get install to add system packages.
-However, Render.com blocks root access during builds for security reasons.
-This authentication failure caused the entire deployment to crash.
+The flag was trying to run sudo apt-get install to add system packages.
+Render.com blocks root access during builds for security reasons.
+The authentication failure killed the entire deployment before a single line of application code ran.

 Feb 6 12:12:57 AM